LenAnderson/SillyTavern-LALib/README.md

 – Executes command for each item of a list or dictionary and returns the first item where the command returned true.

-/dict [optional var=varname] [optional globalvar=globalvarname] (list of lists) – Takes a list of lists (each item must be a list of at least two items) and creates a dictionary by using each items first item as key and each items second item as value.

 /join [optional glue=", "] [optional var=varname] [optional globalvar=globalvarname] (optional list) – Joins the items of a list with glue into a single string.
 Use glue={{space}} to join with a space.